 Some are about specific people: Traitor: The Case of Benedict Arnold tells the story of the most famous turncoat in American history.
 The Great Little Madison tells of the Father of the Constitution, that weak-voiced thinker.
 David Wilkerson left a comfortable suburban pastorate to minister to gangs in New York.
 Cameron Townsend wondered how much more effective he would be as a missionary if the people had the Bible in their heart-language.

 And some are about specific events: the story of the Lewis and Clark Expedition, or the Montgomery Bus Boycott; writing the Constitution, fighting the battle of Gettysburg, building the Panama Canal.

-From making moonshine during Prohibition, to unconstitutional internment in prison camps during WWII; from Chinese labor in the Sierra Nevadas of California, to teens fighting in the Civil War, this program offers a wide range of perspectives, nationalities, and locations.
+From making moonshine during Prohibition, to unconstitutional internment in prison camps during WWII; from Chinese labor in the Sierra Nevadas of California, to teens fighting in the Civil War, this course offers a wide range of perspectives, nationalities, and locations.

-After their children have worked through Sonlight's 100 program, some parents have their children take the CLEP exam (the College Level Examination Program test that counts for college credit at some schools).
+After their children have worked through Sonlight's 100 course, some parents have their children take the CLEP exam (the College Level Examination Program test that counts for college credit at some schools).
 These students pass.

 Even though many of the Sonlight books are not "challenging" in their reading level, the quantity of titles, the memorability of the books, and the incredible range of topics, make the whole a thorough, enjoyable study of American History.